Requirements

 Create Single Layer

 The Create Single Layer option is enabled by default when the Higher Precision setting is chosen.
-When checked, it creates a single colorization layer when multiple DEM layers are present.
-When unchecked, each DEM layer will have its own colorization layer.
+When checked, it creates a single colourization layer when multiple DEM layers are present.
+When unchecked, each DEM layer will have its own colourization layer.

-Click the Edit Selected Color Map button to edit how the color gradient stops and elevations are positioned.
-At the top of the Edit Color Map dialog box, the current gradient and color stops in it are displayed.
+Click the Edit Selected Colour Map button to edit how the colour gradient stops and elevations are positioned.
+At the top of the Edit Colour Map dialog box, the current gradient and colour stops in it are displayed.

-The color map table shows how each color stop is mapped to a corresponding elevation value.
-To adjust the position of the color stop, click and slide it left or right.
-When a color stop is adjusted, the respective Elevation and Position values in the color map table are updated.
-Similarly, changes made directly to the color map table are reflected in the gradient color stop.
+The colour map table shows how each colour stop is mapped to a corresponding elevation value.
+To adjust the position of the colour stop, click and slide it left or right.
+When a colour stop is adjusted, the respective Elevation and Position values in the colour map table are updated.
+Similarly, changes made directly to the colour map table are reflected in the gradient colour stop.
 The changes can be viewed in real-time when the Update preview image in the Terrain Shader dialog option is checked.

-To edit the color of a colour stop, double-click either the colour stop itself or the color square in the corresponding row in the color map table.
-A selected color stop is highlighted in the table and is designated by a black triangle in the gradient.
-In the Select Color for Color Stop dialog box, use the options available to choose a basic or custom color.
+To edit the colour of a colour stop, double-click either the colour stop itself or the colour square in the corresponding row in the colour map table.
+A selected colour stop is highlighted in the table and is designated by a black triangle in the gradient.
+In the Select Colour for Colour Stop dialog box, use the options available to choose a basic or custom colour.

-The Use Continuous Color option smooths the color gradient between color stops.
+The Use Continuous Colour option smooths the colour gradient between colour stops.

 Use Discrete Colours